vdkaaa/vdkaaa/README.md

 ## 📚 Personal bootcamp

-Estoy llevando un bootcamp personal de 30 días para subir de nivel como ingeniero de videojuegos:
+I am currently running a personal 30-day bootcamp to level up as a game development engineer:

-- Semana 1: C# para gameplay (colecciones, LINQ, eventos, async)
+- Week 1: C# for gameplay development including collections, LINQ, events and async patterns

-- Semana 2: Matemáticas de gameplay (vectores, ángulos, lerp, easing, cámaras suaves)
+- Week 2: Gameplay mathematics including vectors, angles, lerp, easing and smooth camera systems

-- Semana 3: Patrones de diseño (Strategy, State, Observer, composición)
+- Week 3: Design patterns including Strategy, State, Observer and composition based architecture

-- Semana 4: Integración, arquitectura limpia y un pequeño gameplay framework
+- Week 4: Integration, clean architecture and building a small gameplay framework

-Este enfoque me ayuda a mantener disciplina, medir progreso y asegurar que cada proyecto nuevo tenga una base técnica sólida.
+This approach helps me stay disciplined, track my progress and ensure every new project is built on a solid technical foundation.

 ---

 ## 🤝 Let us work together

-- ¿Necesitas prototipar un sistema de gameplay o una mecánica compleja en Unity?
+- Need to prototype a gameplay system or a complex mechanic in Unity

-- ¿Quieres apoyo técnico para un proyecto VR o una demo interactiva?
+- Looking for technical support for a VR project or interactive demo

-- ¿Buscas a alguien que combine código limpio, foco en jugador y rápida iteración?
+- Searching for someone who combines clean code, player-first thinking and fast iteration

-Si te interesa colaborar, puedes contactarme por GitHub o agregar tu medio de contacto aquí.
+If you are interested in collaborating, feel free to reach out through GitHub or include your preferred contact method here.

 <div align="center">
   <sub>